FluffFaceYeti/APIFinal/OBS Plugin/PluginGuide.md

 Your PP is 15 inches today
 ```

-Won't work, or it may work randomly for values such as 1 and 5 as they reply contains both those numebrs.
+Won't work, or it may work randomly for values such as 1 and 5 as the reply contains both those numebrs.

 Bot message: